jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 ## Argument label, S, O and A

-The labels S, O, A, etc. used here are coarse-grained and are not simple aliases of generative concepts.
+The labels S, O, A, etc. used here are defined in a "prototypical way" according to *semantics* (but they are syntactic categories), as coarse-grained concepts that captures a set of grammatical features that occur together.
-They are coarse-grained so that they can immediately influence syntax, but they themselves do not directly indicate any surface syntactic structure.
-O may behave like SpecTP in an ergative language (disagreement between syntax and semantics, and maybe morphology and semantics as well), or just morphologically marked like S (disagreement between semantics and morphology).
-The definition of these labels, however, are related to the syntactic derivation of a sentence.
-(See the discussion around Sec.
-3.3 (6-7) of BLT)
-So we'd better think of these labels as phenomenological concepts.

 The definition of these labels in active sentences is
 - A means something with a closer meaning to "agent",
 - while O means something with a closer meaning to "theme".

-If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs, with A being the "external" argument (SpecvP) when there are two core argument being present and O being the internal one, and S marking the argument when there is only one.

-In passive sentences, it is consistent to
+If we believe ergativity (and other non-accusative alignments) only comes from a different construction of the TP and CP layers and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs, with A being the "external" argument (SpecvP) when there are two core argument being present and O being the internal one, and S marking the argument when there is only one.
+But this doesn't hold for passive sentences and other valence changing constructions.
+In passive sentences, it is convenient to talk about the "surface S" which is the underlying O. No one would think of the surface S as the agent in any sense.
+Similar to the [case in ergativity](../argument-structure/配列.md#混合中枢), it may be a good idea to distinguish "deep" and "surface" S, A and O:
+- S, A and O may be defined according to "deeper" dependency relations in the vP layer, which are connected to properties like binding.
+This definition also works for core arguments in the clause with valence changing, but it doesn't work for peripheral arguments in the clause.
+For example, with this definition, we know the subject in a passive clause is the *deep* O, but under this definition there is *no* deep A here.
+- S, A and O may be defined according to grammatical relations associated to "deep" S, A and O built in the TP-CP layer.
+This definition covers

+  Note that we don't specify *what* TP-CP grammatical relations are involved in this definition.
+  O be promoted to SpecTP in an ergative language, which creates syntactic and probably morphological marking of ergativity, or it may be just morphologically marked like S, but since the case assignment is about the whole TP domain, this morphological ergativity is also done in the TP layer.
+So,
+  - in the former case, being the surface A means being unable to be promoted to SpecTP,
+  - while in the latter case, being the surface A only means being morphologically assign a case

+  The question about what defines a surface S, A or O relation should be answered in the language's own term.

+Neither the

+A single term like "S" or "A" without the context being specified is value and is not a simple alias of generative concepts, though in any contexts the definition of these label can be related to certain steps of the syntactic derivation process.
+(See the discussion around Sec.
+3.3 (6-7) of BLT) So we'd better think of these labels as phenomenological concepts.

 ## Argument number and transitivity